piclas-framework/piclas/docs/documentation/userguide/tutorials/dsmc-cone-2D/dsmc-cone.md

     Particles-Symmetry-Order         = 2
     Particles-Symmetry2DAxisymmetric = T

 First of all, certain requirements are placed on the grid.
 The $y$-axis acts as the symmetry axis, while the $x$-axis defines the radial direction.
 Therefore grid lies in the $xy$-plane and should have an extension of one cell in the $z$-direction, the extent in $z$-direction is irrelevant whilst it is centered on $z=0$.
-In addition, the boundary at $y = 0$ must be provided with the condition `symmetric_axis` and the two boundaries parallel to the $xy$-plane with the condition `symmetric`.
+In addition, the boundary at $y = 0$ must be provided with the condition `symmetric_axis` and the boundaries parallel to the $xy$-plane with the condition `symmetric`.

     Part-Boundary4-SourceName  = SYMAXIS
     Part-Boundary4-Condition   = symmetric_axis

+For the `.cgns` mesh, the following commands need to be enabled:

+    Part-nBounds               = 5
     Part-Boundary5-SourceName  = ROTSYM
     Part-Boundary5-Condition   = symmetric

+For the `.msh` mesh instead, the following commands need to be enabled:

+    Part-nBounds               = 6
+    Part-Boundary5-SourceName  = lowerZ_BC
+    Part-Boundary5-Condition   = symmetric
+    Part-Boundary6-SourceName  = upperZ_BC
+    Part-Boundary6-Condition   = symmetric

 To fully exploit rotational symmetry, a radial weighting can be enabled via `Particles-RadialWeighting = T`, which will linearly increase the weighting factor towards $y_{\text{max}}$, depending on the current $y$-position of the particle.
 Thereby the `Particles-RadialWeighting-PartScaleFactor` multiplied by the `MacroParticleFactor` is the weighting factor at $y_{\text{max}}$.
 Since this position based weighting requires an adaptive weighting factor, particle deletion and cloning is necessary. `Particles-RadialWeighting-CloneDelay` defines the number of iterations in which the information of the particles to be cloned are stored and `Particles-RadialWeighting-CloneMode = 2` ensures that the particles from this list are inserted randomly after the delay.